These are some of the most common data engineering interview questions and answers.

 return dp[amount] if dp[amount] != float('inf') else -1

-The solution below detects whether a linked list contains a cycle by employing the Floyd's Tortoise and Hare algorithm.
-This algorithm uses two pointers, slow and fast, which traverse the linked list at different speeds.
+Using the Tortoise and Hare algorithm, the solution below detects whether a linked list contains a cycle.
+This algorithm uses two slow and fast pointers to traverse the linked list at different speeds.

 class ListNode: